SUCCULENT GROW GUIDE

 Water once a week in the Summer, and once a month in the Winter

-When the potting mix becomes dry down to an inch or two below the surface it is time to water.
+When the potting soil turns dry down to an inch or two below the surface it is time to water.

 Water deeply, filling the container to its rim until water runs out the bottom.
 Just be sure it drains right on through within a day or two, and don’t leave water standing in a saucer beneath the pot.